D1ang/BasicLedger/README.md

 5. MongoDB - *Opensource database to save the transactions*
 6. Flask - *Micro web framework in python*
 7. Bootstrap - *To make the design responsive*
-8. Font Awesome - *Easy icon access for the gender icons*
+8. Font Awesome - *Easy icon access for the icons*
 9. Figma - *To create a wireframe*

 ### JavaScript Libraries